-- 1. The Kentucky Justice and Public Safety Cabinet (KJPSC) is the Commonwealth of Kentucky's State Administering Agency for VOCA. - 2.
-The Grants Management Division manages VOCA on behalf of the KJPSC. - 3.
-Applicants shall be considered Subrecipients for the purposes of this policy during the application process, however, that consideration shall not ensure any applicant a Subaward. - 4.
-Pursuant to 28 CFR § 94.118(a), OVC Match Waiver Policy(I), and Attachment A, GMD is required to ensure and encourage that Subrecipients provide matching funds to fulfill requirements on VOCA awards. - 5.
+- 1. The Kentucky Justice and Public Safety Cabinet (JPSC) is the State Administering Agency for VOCA Assistance funds provided to the Commonwealth of Kentucky by the United States Department of Justice (USDOJ) Office for Victims of Crime (OVC). - 2.
+The Grants Management Division manages the VOCA Assistance program on behalf of the Kentucky JPSC. - 3.
+Applicants shall be considered subrecipients for the purposes of this policy during the application process, however, that consideration shall not ensure any applicant a subaward. - 4.
+Pursuant to 28 CFR § 94.118(a), OVC Match Waiver Policy, and Attachment A, GMD is required to encourage subrecipients to provide matching funds to fulfill requirements on VOCA Assistance subawards. - 5.
 Subrecipients may, if necessary, request a match waiver in part or in whole pursuant to this policy. - 6.
 Subrecipients shall submit Attachment B to request the match waiver.
-Match waivers, approved in part or in whole, shall be well-justified and contemplate the following: - 6.1. any practical, logistical, or other obstacles to providing match; - 6.2. local resource constraints; - 6.3. increases to VOCA funding where local funding availability has not increased to the same degree; and - 6.4. past ability to provide match. - 7.
-Subrecipients shall submit the match waiver request with their application or Subaward supplemental funding request, or in cases of emergency needs, a match waiver request may be submitted after an award has been approved.
+Match waivers, approved in part or in whole, shall be well-justified and contemplate the following: - 6.1. any practical, logistical, or other obstacles to providing match; - 6.2. local resource constraints; - 6.3. increases to VOCA funding where local funding availability has not increased to the same degree; and - 6.4. past ability to provide match.

-- 8. Subrecipients may submit Attachment B with an electronic signature if sent by and from the Chief Executive Officer's electronic mail account to JUSGMB@ky.gov or their VOCA Program Manager via direct correspondence or electronic mail. - 9.
-Subrecipients that accept a match waiver shall not be eligible for supplemental funding while that match waiver remains in effect. - 10.
-Nonprofit Subrecipients shall provide written approval from: - 10.1. their Chief Executive Officer; and - 10.2. their Board of Directors pursuant to their bylaws. - 11.
-Public Subrecipients shall provide written approval from their Chief Executive Officer. - 12.
-Match waivers shall be decided solely at the discretion of the Division Director on behalf of the Secretary. - 13.
-Subrecipients may request assistance at JUSGMB@ky.gov or 502.564.7544.
+- 7. Subrecipients shall submit the match waiver request with their application or subaward supplemental funding request, or in cases of emergency needs, a match waiver request may be submitted after an award has been approved. - 8.
+Subrecipients may submit Attachment B with an electronic signature if sent by and from the Chief Executive Officer's electronic mail account to JUSIGX@ky.gov or their VOCA Program Manager via direct correspondence or electronic mail. - 9.
+Match waivers shall be decided solely at the discretion of the Division Director on behalf of the Secretary. - 10.
+Subrecipients may request assistance at JUSIGX@ky.gov or 502.564.7544.